dgoetz/graphing-training/sections/cluster/01_single.md

 !SLIDE noprint
 # Metric routing of Carbon Aggregator

 The Aggregator does not have the same complement of routing methods as the Relay and supports only `consistent-hashing`.
-For `rule-based` routing an additional Relay beetwen Aggregator and Cache(s) is needed.
+For `rule-based` routing an additional Relay between Aggregator and Cache(s) is needed.

 <center><img src="./_images/graphite-cluster-aggregator-relay.png" style="width:40%"/></center>